Packing for Rome in November? Wondering what to bring and what to wear when you visit Rome in November?

 These are my personal recommendations for packing for Rome in November:

 I love my 100% waterproof rain-hat for women.
-It's ideal for packing for Rome in November, plus it folds up for easy storage.
+It's ideal for packing for Rome in November, as it's small and easy to pack and carry.

 Having a flexible jacket like this women’s version is like having 3 jackets in one, and it’s great for comfort while sightseeing.